pkra/peterkrautzberger.org/_posts/2018/2018-04-19-braces-yourself.md

 Let's look at what they are called.
 As a matter of fact, they are called various things but the most generic term is possibly [*bracket*](https://en.wikipedia.org/wiki/Bracket).
 However in the context of equation layout, the more common terminology might be *delimiter* and *fence*.
 In particular, MathML provides an `<mfenced>` tag (though for various reasons the equivalent `<mrow>`+`<mo>` constructions tend to be preferred by most tools).

-Now both brackets, fences and delimiters sounds an awfully similar to a very common concept.
+Now both brackets, fences and delimiters sound awfully similar to a very common concept.
 Where do you usually put up a fence?
 Where do you delimit something? **At a border.** It's a small idea, obviously, but what if we could solve the problem of stretchy constructions using borders?

 What if somebody else already has?

 ## Previous Art

-Well, you could go visit codepen and [simply search for *brace*](https://codepen.io/search/pens?q=brace&page=1&order=popularity&depth=everything&show_forks=false) and lo and behold, you find 4 perfectly fine specimens in CSS.
+Well, you could go visit codepen and [simply search for *brace*](https://codepen.io/search/pens?q=brace&page=1&order=popularity&depth=everything&show_forks=false) and, lo and behold, you find 4 perfectly fine specimens in CSS.
 Turns out, designers love pretty things, who'd have thunk.

 If you dig a little deeper, you'll end up with basically three approaches.